jmkng/zenin/README.md

 }
 ```

 The button component uses the `--hover-background` variable to determine what color it should fade to when it is being hovered.
-This theme has defined `--hover-background` once in the root for all buttons to use, and once again within the `.dialog_portal` and `.dialog_modal` selector.
+This theme has defined `--hover-background` once in the root for all buttons to use, and once again within the `.dialog_portal` and `.dialog_modal` selectors.
 This means that buttons within dialogs and modals will have a slightly darker hover background.

 You should prefer adjusting CSS variables over using selectors when possible, because it will minimize the chance that your theme will need to be updated in the future.

-You can use your browser's [developer tools](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Tools_and_setup/What_are_browser_developer_tools) to discover CSS variables that your theme can use, and a list of recognized variables will also be documented here:
+You can use your browser's [developer tools](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Tools_and_setup/What_are_browser_developer_tools) to discover CSS variables that your theme can use.
+A list of recognized variables will also be documented here:

 | Variable | Description
 | :- | :- |